-More space -- classrooms, a gymnasium and meeting hall -- were added in the 1980s and 1990s, and the church and Christian school flourished, Stine said.
+More space — classrooms, a gymnasium and meeting hall — was added in the 1980s and 1990s, and the church and Christian school flourished, Stine said.
 Smaller International Church of the Foursquare Gospel congregations split off from Calvary Foursquare Church and set up around Southern Nevada.

 In the early 2000s, the church was renamed Solid Rock, and the school closed before the church’s move to North Las Vegas.